Kids and nutrition. Auburn

 levels of calcium, creatine kinase, and lactic dehydrogenase.
 (2) Inactive adolescents have more cervical and lumbar spine pain than

 active kids.
 (3) In an 8-month study period, 52.2% of schoolchildren had

 low back pain.
 34% had moderate and 18% had severe back pain.
 More girls (36%) than boys (24%) report back

 pain.
 Schoolchildren with moderate and severe pain had higher body mass indices, waist, hip and

 waist-to-hip ratios.
 (2) Dr. Le's Chiropractic & Wellness, L.L.C. evaluates Auburn

-back pain kids and adults to examine for risks and create
+back pain kids and adults to examine for risks and set

 a treatment plan to avert them from developing